corelab-src/selectivecrypt/README.md

 3. Choose 'Python 3.7' as runtime
 4. **IMPORTANT** Give proper 'execution role' for your a new lambda.
   * Dropdown 'Choose or create an excution role'
-  * Select 'Create a new role with bash Lambda permissions'
+  * Select 'Create a new role with basic Lambda permissions'
-5. After creation, click 'Edit basic settings' and set 'memory limit' and 'timeout' to the maximum.
+5. **IMPORTANT** After creation, click 'Edit basic settings' and set 'memory limit' and 'timeout' to the maximum.
 (3008 MB and 15 min, respectively)

-Read
-https://docs.aws.amazon.com/lambda/latest/dg/getting-started-create-function.html
+For more detailed information, read https://docs.aws.amazon.com/lambda/latest/dg/getting-started-create-function.html

 ##### IoT